 You should not invest that way either – please stop looking to past returns to determine where to invest in the future.

 We can do a pretty good job determining the winners going forward based on what’s under each fund’s hood.
 So let’s start by eliminating the two funds from the mix – the TSP F and I fund.

 Comparing the two low-risk funds

-The TSP F fund will under-perform the TSP G fund while interest rates are rising, period.
+The TSP F fund will under-perform the TSP G fund while interest rates are rising and out perform when rates are falling.
 And since the TSP F fund’s yield is usually very close to the TSP G fund’s interest rate, it will match the G fund when interest rates are flat.

 The difference in performance of these two funds are the capital gains or losses the F fund sustains during the year due to interest rate movements.
 So unless interest rates are falling, there is no reason to be in the F fund over the G fund.
 This explains why the TSP Lifecycle fund for retirees currently holds 74% G fund and only 6% F fund.